Geoff Chappell - Software Analyst

 For positive inference, look to DR DOS itself.
 Though the binary files are the one and only primary source about what these files do when executed as software, they are only a secondary source for what the programmer understood (let alone for what the programmer thought was understood, which is different again from what the programmer intended, but these are distinctions for another time).
-If a programmer of DR DOS understood the AARD tests and built this understanding into DR DOS so that it passes the AARD tests, then even if the programmer left no record of this work for history to accept as a primary source, the DR DOS binary’s passing of the tests stands as a secondary source.
+If a programmer of DR DOS understood the AARD tests and built this understanding into DR DOS so that it passes the AARD tests, then even if the programmer left no record of this work for history to accept as a primary source for what the programmer knew when, the DR DOS binary’s passing of the tests stands as a secondary source.

 Caution is required, though, on several counts.